schaffmb/EXAR-AutoReverser/README.md

 GPL licensing information can found here: https://www.gnu.org/licenses/

-For full details on the licensing of the hd44780 library and its components, see the included licensing file.
+For full details on the licensing of the EXAR-AutoReverser library and its components, see the included licensing file.

 Overview
 =================